 Azumi O E was born and raised in Kyoto, Japan.
 She is a former principal dancer of New York-based Butoh company Vangeline Theatre, where she has performed for over 8 years.
 She joined as an Assistant Choreographer/Principal Dancer for Butoh Master Katsura Kan, with whom she has completed several world tours.

 Her solo work has been presented globally in cities such as New York, Baltimore, Boulder, Paris, Stuttgart, Wrocław, Taipei, Shinshu, Beijing, Moscow, St.Petersburg, Helsinki, San Miguel de Allende, Puebla, and Kyoto.

-Expanding from her Butoh career, she works as a Dancer/Choreographer for Video Sculpture Artist Katja Loher; has produced collaborative video art and live performance work for MARCK, a duo project with Bassist Sean Ali; and regularly collaborates on interactive tech/sound/stage-visual projects with the Tetsu Collective.
+Expanding from her Butoh career, she works as a Dancer/Choreographer for Video Sculpture Artist Katja Loher; has produced collaborative video art and live performance work for MARCK, duo projects with Experimental Bassist Sean Ali; composer/Pianist Takuya Nakamura; and her newest project with Tim Dahl.
 Her performance work also extends into the arenas of experimental film, music videos, Sculptures, Opera and more...